 Here’s what happened to BCHUSD as a result of the conflict among the developers, source: SimpleFX WebTrader.

-Get your CFD account ready for the stormy crypto forecasts
+Get your trading account ready for the stormy crypto forecasts

 At the moment the most aggressive crypto bulls are reviewing their forecasts.
 A managing partner at Fundstrat Global Advisors Thomas J. Lee cut his BTCUSD target for the end of 2018 from $25,000 to $15,000.
 His explanation is quite clear: “Crypto-specific events have led to greater uncertainty in the crypto market, including the contentious hard fork for Bitcoin Cash,” said Lee quoted by Bloomberg.